ObamaTheLlama114/passtoken/README.md

 ### Prerequisites

 - cargo and rustc
-- a postgres database
+- postgres database
+- redis database

 ### Steps

-- Make sure you have both cargo and rustc installed.
 - Run `cargo build --release -p server` to build a release binary.
 - The final binary will be located at `target/release/passtoken._` The file extension will be different depending on what operating system you build for.
-- When running the binary, make sure to create a `.env` file with `POSTGRES_URL` as the url to your postgres database.
+- When running the binary, make sure to create a `.env` file with `REDIS_URL` as the url to your redis database, and `POSTGRES_URL` as the url to your postgres database, as well as `DATABASE_URL` with the same value.

 ## Embedding